Two Years After Quitting My Job, I Found Myself Building in Canada

 The biggest change in me over these two years is that I no longer set limits on myself so easily, and I am more willing to break old patterns of thinking.

 Job hunting is one example.
-You do not necessarily have to wait for someone else to give you a position.
-You can create an opportunity yourself, or even go directly to an employer and say: this is the role I created for you.
+You do not have to wait for someone to hand you a position.
+You can create the opportunity yourself, or even go straight to an employer and say: here is the role I built for you.

-You also do not need to care too much about other people’s opinions or judgments.
+Nor do you need to care so much about other people's opinions and judgments.
 If you fail an interview or a competition, that is fine.
 It only means you did not fit their standards.
-Everyone has different standards, and you cannot please everyone.
-Maybe this piece will attract plenty of comments too, but whatever happens, at least I have said what I truly think.
+Everyone's standards are different, and you cannot please everyone.
+Maybe this piece will attract its share of comments too.
+Whatever happens, at least I have said what I truly think.

 Blog post image